jamiekoning/Romulox/README.md

 # Using the Romulox Source Code

+This section covers everything that needs to be done before using the source code with your editor or IDE of choice.

+## Dependencies
+  1. Download and install the [.NET Core SDK](https://dotnet.microsoft.com/download) from Microsoft.
+  2. Download and install the [Node Package Manager (npm)](https://www.npmjs.com/get-npm).
+  3. Download and install vue using npm by running `npm install vue` from the terminal.

 ## Installing Packages Using npm
 Using the terminal browse to `Romulox/client-app/` and execute `npm install`.

+## Creating the Database
+  1. Using the terminal, browse to the `Romulox/Romulox.DataAccess` project directory.
+  2. Using the terminal run `dotnet ef database update -s ../Romulox` to create the `romulox.db` file in the `Romulox/Romulox` folder.

 ## Configuring The `appsettings.json` File
-Create a [GiantBomb API Account](https://www.giantbomb.com/api/) and set the `GiantBombApiKey` entry to your API key.
+  1. Create a [GiantBomb API Account](https://www.giantbomb.com/api/) to get your API key.
+  2. In the `Romulox/Romulox/` folder open the `appsettings.json` file and set the `GiantBombApiKey` entry to your API key.

-## Creating and Updating the Database
-After configuring your `appsettings.json` file you must update the database using the provided migrations.

-Using the terminal, browse to the `Romulox.DataAccess` project directory.

-Using the `dotnet` CLI run the following command:

-`dotnet ef database update -s ../Romulox`

-Now you are ready to build and run Romulox.
+  3. Save your changes to the `appsettings.json` file.

 ### Preparing the wwwroot Directory